sonofeft/ODSCharts/docs/examples.rst

     * Rows 3 through N hold data values.

-After saving, the spreadsheet can be launched with the ``launch_application`` command and either Excel or OpenOffice will open depending on which is linked to ods files on your system.
+After saving, the spreadsheet can be launched with the ``launch_application`` command and either Excel, LibreOffice or OpenOffice will open depending on which is linked to ods files on your system.
 (Note that the ``save`` command also has a ``launch=True`` option, shown in the next example.)

 .. code:: python